Teen Mom: Young and Pregnant: Brianna Jaramillo

 Brianna Jaramillo (from Portland, Oregon) is the mother of Braeson Messiah Jaramillo who was born on August 26, 2017.
 In season 1b, Brianna moved from Milwaukee, Wisconsin to Portland, Oregon.
 Brianna began a relationship with Robert Reams in early 2018 but ended the relationship in October 2018.

 Kayla Sessler

 Kayla Sessler (from DeKalb, Illinois) is the mother of Izaiah Cole Sessler (né Alexander) who was born on September 30, 2017.
 The father is her ex-boyfriend Stephan Alexander.
 In February 2019, Kayla announced she was pregnant with her second child, a girl, due in August 2019.
 The father of her second child is her boyfriend Luke Davis.
 On August 16, 2019, Kayla gave birth to daughter Ariah Jordynn Davis.
 On March 13, 2024, Kayla gave birth to her third child, a son Zyaire Jaxon Leigh.
 The father of Zyaire is Kayla's boyfriend Ryan Leigh.
 On September 18, 2025, Kayla announced that she is pregnant with her fourth child with boyfriend Ryan Leigh.
+On November 28, 2025, Kayla gave birth to their fourth child, another son born in October 7.